Cypress, Grapefruit & Frankincense Oil Homemade Sugar Scrub

 Notes

-1. This mix will last several months because there is nothing with water content.
+1. This mix will last several months because no ingredient has water content.

 2. It is advised that you keep it stored in the fridge to make sure the sugar does not dissolve into the oils.

-3. This recipe will make 4 applications for the entire body and several more if just used on the arms and legs
+3. This recipe will make 4 applications for the entire body, and several applications if just used on the arms and legs

 Photo of author